xTiiX/elasticsearch-php-parser/ElasticParser V1.md

 ```
 **Only ONE rule such as this is allowed.** Only one search at a time. ( for my future self : Don't be dumb :D )

-If you have a value, but also a `field`, then the search will be only on the selected field.
+If you don't only have a value, but also a `field`, then the search will be only on the selected field.
+Be careful, this search isn't using a wildcard, so it would be searching only for the exact given value.
 ```json
 rules : [
     {